Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Class: DataLicense

-A licence document for data licensing.
+A license document for data licensing.
 This is a superclass of DataReuseLicense and DataDepositLicense.

 ### Subclass of: